Sheikh Aftab Ahmed: Political career

 Ahmed begun his politics career in 1980.
-He was elected as the member of the National Assembly of Pakistan for the first time in 1990 Pakistani general election.
+He was elected as the member of the National Assembly of Pakistan for the first time in the 1990 Pakistani general election.
 He was re-elected as the member of the National Assembly of Pakistan for the second time in 1993 Pakistani general election.
 Ahmed was re-elected as the member of the National Assembly of Pakistan for the third time in 1997 Pakistani general election.
 In the 2002 Pakistani general election, he couldn't run for the seat of National Assembly due to not having graduation degree.

-Ahmed was re-elected as the member of the National Assembly from NA-57 in 2008 Pakistani general election for the fourth time.
+Ahmed was re-elected as the member of the National Assembly from NA-57 in the 2008 Pakistani general election for the fourth time.
 In 2011, he was served a notice by court over fake graduation degree.

-Ahmed was re-elected as the member of the National Assembly in 2013 Pakistani general election from na-57 on PML-N ticket for the fifth time.
+Ahmed was re-elected as the member of the National Assembly in the 2013 Pakistani general election from na-57 on PML-N ticket for the fifth time.
 In June 2013, he was appointed as Minister of State for Parliamentary Affairs in the Cabinet of Prime Minister Nawaz Sharif.
 Later in May 2016, he was made Federal Minister for Parliamentary Affairs.

 He had ceased to hold ministerial office in July 2017 when the federal cabinet was disbanded following the resignation of Prime Minister Nawaz Sharif after Panama Papers case decision.
 Following the election of Shahid Khaqan Abbasi as Prime Minister of Pakistan, Ahmed was inducted into the federal cabinet of Abbasi and was appointed Minister for Parliamentary Affairs for the second time.
 Upon the dissolution of the National Assembly on the expiration of its term on 31 May 2018, Ahmed ceased to hold the office as Federal Minister for Parliamentary Affairs.